patreeceeo/dreamt.js/README.md

 # Dreamt

+Just a thing I dreamt up to help me keep pace with my imagination.

 Dreamt is a nascent game engine for the Web.
 Ideal for multiplayer games with high vividness and process intensity.
 This package constitutes the client-side half of the complete engine, though it can be used alone for single player or local multiplayer games.
 Taking a cue from React, its API aims to be declarative wherever possible.

 Its current design couples tighly with React because it suits me this way.
 It could made be more platform-agnostic, through a plugin system for example, if there's enough interest.